Silk Roads Youth Research Grant - Applicant Guidelines

 A broad array of research fields, including multidisciplinary and multidimensional proposals not limited to one specific region or chronology, are eligible.
 Proposed research may cover any of a number of themes associated with the Silk Roads shared heritage including, but not limited to:

 - Language and Literature

 - Silk Roads Legacy and Contemporary Issues

 However, proposed research must focus on the results of cultural interactions and exchanges, and within a given field must showcase the concrete resulting elements, be they tangible or intangible, as identifiable in two or more cultures along the Silk Roads and beyond.
 Research may be interdisciplinary in approach, and where possible, provide dynamic and novel ideas on the processes of exchange and transformation along the Silk Roads and its meaning and value in contemporary societies.

 For example, research topics and sources may therefore include, languages and scripts, maps and other historical documents, literature, poetry, music, dance, theatre, architecture, sculpture, ceramics, textiles, science and medicine, astronomy and navigation, sustainability, disaster and climate management, water resource management, trade and diplomacy, etc.

 See the grant winning research projects of the first edition of the grant here, and the second edition here.

 Applicants are required to submit a proposal by using the standard template provided here detailing their research, its methods, expected outcomes and contribution to existing scholarship.
 Proposals should be submitted in English.

-The call for proposals will run from 8 March to 31 May 2023, with the grant awardees announced in October 2023 following the evaluation process.
+The call for proposals will run from 8 March to 14 June 2023, with the grant awardees announced in autumn 2023 following the evaluation process.